EricGip/DBGOAI/README.md

 # DBGOAI

-The game of Go (simplified Chinese: 围棋; traditional Chinese: 圍棋; pinyin: About this soundwéiqí) originated in China in ancient times.
+The game of Go originated in China in ancient times.
 It was considered one of the four essential arts of a cultured Chinese scholar in antiquity and is described as a worthy pastime for a gentleman in the Analects of Confucius.

 Example: Run this in commmand line
 python human_v_bot.py to play vs the bot